borisschapira/boris.schapira.dev/_posts/en/web/2018/2018-09-07-one-host-file-to-block-them-all/2018-09-07-one-host-file-to-block-them-all.md

 There is nothing new in what I am describing here.
 Cool people have been doing this for years, sharing their host files.
 Fake news websites, gaming platforms, pornographic hubs, encryption pages, fraud attempts, and scams are all patiently identified and listed in open access files.

 I use [Steven Black's "hosts" project](https://github.com/StevenBlack/hosts), a python script, to cram them into [a single 2MB hosts file](https://raw.githubusercontent.com/borisschapira/hosts/master/hosts) containing more than 70k domains.
-If you're not familiar with the command line and use Windows, don't panic: the [hostsman](http://www.abelhadigital.com/hostsman/) app will help you achieve the same goal.
+If you're not familiar with the command line and use Windows 10, the [hostsman](http://www.abelhadigital.com/hostsman/) app will help you achieve the same goal.
+I will not recommend modifying your host file on previous versions of Windows even if [I did it, before 2015 (FR)](https://borisschapira.com/2015/08/de-windows-a-mac/), unless you like to run `ipconfig /flushdns' every 30 minutes.
+On Linux, I've heard people talk about using [dnscrypt-proxy](https://github.com/jedisct1/dnscrypt-proxy)… but I've never tried myself.

 {% capture img_alt %}A screencapture from hostsman sources manager{% endcapture %}
 {% capture img_caption %}You can manage Update Sources in hostsman{% endcapture %}